science DEPARTMENT courses

 Medical Terminology is a course that provides an overview of medical language and principles by emphasizing practical and commonly used terms found in the day-to-day work of all allied health professions.

-Medical Terminology – 1346 (.5 year)
+Athletic Training I – 1346 (.5 year)

 Grade: 10-12